Rules 5.0 – 7.3

 b.) is under suspension from any team with whom he is registered; or

 c.) having registered for more than one team in the same division, and after having played for one such team, plays for a different team in the same division during the same season, without having transferred as provided in these Rules.

 Participation in a match by an ineligible player shall be penalized as follows:

-1. First offense: One (1) match suspension for player and Captain; $50.00 fine for the team; and forfeiture of match; provided that if the ineligible player played under another player’s card, the suspension for both player and Captain shall be three (3) matches.
+1. First offense: One (1) match suspension for player and Captain; $50.00 fine for the team; and forfeiture of match; provided that in the case of a player who is ineligible under Subsec. “c” above, the Captain shall not be punished; and further provided that if the ineligible player played under another player’s name, the suspension for both player and Captain shall be three (3) matches.

-2. Subsequent offenses: Three (3) match suspension for player and Captain, forfeiture of match, and deduction of additional three (3) points in standings; provided that if the ineligible player played under another player’s card, the suspension for both player and Captain shall be six (6) matches.
+2. Subsequent offenses: Three (3) match suspension for player and Captain, $100.00 fine for the team, forfeiture of match, and deduction of additional three (3) points in standings; provided that if the ineligible player played under another player’s card, the suspension for both player and Captain shall be six (6) matches.

 If the official Captain is not present at the match, the penalty shall apply to the person who signed the roster.

 D. ACCUMULATION OF CARDS

 1. TWO OR MORE RED CARDS

 The penalty for being sent off and shown a second red card in a subsequent match for same team during the same full season, Fall and Spring, shall be as follows: